Articles of Association

 8.3

 Resolutions are adopted by simple majority of votes.
-In the event of a parity of votes, the chairman has the casting vote.
+In the event of a parity of votes, the Chair has the casting vote.

 8.4

 Votes are cast in writing or by show of hands.
-The chairman decides whether votes are to be cast in writing or by show of hands.
+The presiding officer decides whether votes are to be cast in writing or by show of hands.

 8.5